Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 arrow_upward

-Causative agent mumps infection belongs to the family Paramyxoviridae, genus Paramyxovirus, has a size of 120 x 300 nm.
-The virus contains RNA, has hemagglutinating, neuraminidase and hemolytic activity.
+Pathogen mumps infection belongs to the family Paramyxoviridae, genus Paramyxovirus, and has a size of 120 x 300 nm.
+The virus contains RNA and has hemagglutinating, neuraminidase and hemolytic activity.

 Antigenic structure the virus is stable.

-Under laboratory conditions, the virus is cultivated in 7–8-day-old chicken embryos and cell cultures.
+In laboratory conditions, the virus is cultivated on 7–8-day chicken embryos and cell cultures.
 Laboratory animals are insensitive to the causative agent of mumps.
-In the experiment, only in monkeys it is possible to reproduce a disease similar to human mumps.
+In the experiment, only in monkeys is it possible to reproduce a disease similar to human mumps.

-Stability.
-The virus is unstable, inactivated by heating (at a temperature of 70 ° C for 10 min), ultraviolet irradiation, exposure to low concentration formalin and lysol solutions.
-Keeps well at low temperatures (–10–70 ° С).
+Sustainability.
+The virus is unstable, inactivated by heating (at a temperature of 70 ° C for 10 minutes), ultraviolet irradiation, exposure to solutions of formaldehyde and low concentrations of Lysol.
+It is well preserved at low temperatures (–10–70 °C).

 Epidemiology